Admitted And Enrolling Student Expectations

 You are expected to maintain the same level of academic achievement and curricular rigor you displayed on your application for admission.
-If a course change takes place after you've been offered admission to Fordham, you must present a written statement explaining the course change and your school counselor should provide confirmation via email or a Common Application report.
+If a (non COVID-19 related) course change takes place after you've been offered admission to Fordham, you must present a written statement explaining the course change and your school counselor should provide confirmation via email or a Common Application report.
 You should not make changes to your curriculum absent counselor consultation and serious reflection.
-A significant change in program that does not maintain the academic level you were pursuing at the time of admission jeopardizes your admission status.

-We will evaluate your final transcripts and/or exam results at the end of the school year to determine whether or not you have continued to perform at a high level.
-The Dean of Admission will address dramatic changes in course level or achievement directly with you if such changes are evident on the high school transcript.
+We will evaluate your final transcripts and/or exam results at the end of the school year.
+The Dean of Admission will address (non COVID-19 related) dramatic changes in course level or achievement directly with you if such changes are evident on the high school transcript.